Meeting Sarah Griffin

-“Because you have an English or Scottish accent, and most people around here have American eastern accents.”
-Sarah stated as she wiped up the spilt coffee.
+“Because you have an English or Scottish accent, and most people around here have eastern American accents,” Sarah stated as she wiped up the spilled coffee.

 Monica giggled at that, “I’m Irish actually.
 I was brought up in Ireland.
 But very good at guessing the country.”
-Monica stated and with that the little girl wince in pain and then red liquid pooled around the forefinger and ring finger of the little girl’s hand.
+Monica stated, and with that, the little girl winces in pain and then red liquid pooled around the forefinger and ring finger of the little girl’s hand.
 “Oh.. sweetie your bleeding.”
-Monica then took some napkins and help pressure to the girl’s hand.
+Monica then took some napkins and helped put pressure on the girl’s finger.

-“Ouch…that stings…its just a little blood it won’t affected me.
+“Ouch, that stings.
+It is just a little blood it won’t affect me.
 I’m Sarah by the way.
 What’s yours?”

 “Monica.
 Do you always get along with strangers?”
 Monica asked as she places a small band-aid on the girl’s finger.